 You can find more information about these requirements in Funding Education Beyond High School: The Guide to Federal Student Aid available at: www.studentloans.gov

-There is a 4.288% fee for Parent PLUS Loans.
+There is an origination fee of 4.272% for the PLUS Loan for 2015-16.
 It is important to consider this when determining your borrowing amount.
-For example, a $6,000 PLUS loan will yield a net disbursement total of $5,743.
+For example, a $6,000 PLUS loan with a 4.272% origination fee will yield a net disbursement total of $5,743.

 Parent borrowers will also need the following information in order to complete an application:

-- Parent borrowers can complete the online application at www.studentloans.gov.
-Parent borrowers should sign in or create a profile using their own Social Security Number and Federal PIN (not the student’s).
+Parent borrowers can complete the online application at www.studentloans.gov.
+Parent borrowers should sign in or create a profile using their own Social Security Number and FSA ID (not the student’s).
 Parent borrowers can click on ‘Request PLUS Loan’ to complete an application.
 A credit check is completed as part of the application process.

 Tips for Completing the Application:

-- If the parent borrower does not have a PIN or needs a duplicate one sent, one can be obtained or requested by visiting the Federal PIN website at www.pin.ed.gov.
+If the parent borrower does not have an FSA ID or needs reset their password, they can do so by visiting the FSA ID website at fsaid.ed.gov.

-- Parent borrowers who are approved are required to complete the Online Master Promissory Note (MPN) available at www.studentloans.gov using their Federal PIN.
-Parents borrowing a Direct PLIUS Loan for more than one student will be required to complete a separate MPN for each student.
+Parent borrowers who are approved are required to complete the Online Master Promissory Note (MPN) available at www.studentloans.gov using their FSA ID.
+Parents borrowing a Direct PLUS Loan for more than one student will be required to complete a separate MPN for each student.

 The MPN is a legal document in which the parent borrower promises to repay the loan(s) and any accrued interest and fees to the Department of Education.
 The MPN also explains the terms and conditions of the loan(s).
 Parent borrowers will receive a disclosure statement that gives specific information about the loan scheduled to disburse under the MPN, including the loan amount, loan fees, and the expected loan disbursement dates and amounts.